-- (i) Type of shares to be consolidated: Common stock - (ii) Consolidation method and ratio: Shares held by shareholders recorded in the latest register of shareholders as of November 30, 2016 will be consolidated at the ratio of 5 shares to 1 share on December 1, 2016.

-(iii) Number of shares reduced through consolidation: Outstanding shares before consolidation (as of May 31, 2016), 48,675,000 shares

-Number of shares reduced through consolidation 38,940,000 shares Outstanding shares after consolidation 9,735,000 shares b.
-Resolution regarding share repurchase and buyback of shares

-Note: The number of shares reduced through consolidation and the outstanding shares after consolidation are theoretical values calculated by multiplying the number of outstanding shares before consolidation by the share consolidation ratio.
+- (i) Type of shares to be consolidated: Common stock - (ii) Consolidation method and ratio: Shares held by shareholders recorded in the latest register of shareholders as of November 30, 2016 will be consolidated at the ratio of 5 shares to 1 share on December 1, 2016. - (iii) Number of shares reduced through consolidation: Outstanding shares before consolidation (as of May 31, 2016) 48,675,000 shares Number of shares reduced through consolidation 38,940,000 shares Outstanding shares after consolidation 9,735,000 shares Note: The number of chares reduced through consolidation and the outstanding shares - Note: The number of shares reduced through consolidation and the outstanding shares after consolidation are theoretical values calculated by multiplying the number of outstanding shares before consolidation by the share consolidation ratio.

 (3) Effect on per share information